CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Literature Review

 \subsubsection{(vi) Sensitivity to regular discontinuities}

-For DR programs such as time-of-use tariffs, many energy retailers will make a distinction between weekdays and weekends for residential consumers due to the significance of commercial consumption during weekdays \cite{Kiguchi2021}.
-Some methods are not well-suited to clustering long time series with the sorts of discontinuities that arise when clustering weekday and weekend consumption patterns separately, i.e. if concatenating all weekday usage in a single time series.
-These gaps can introduce spurious temporal dependencies and distort the underlying structure of the data, potentially misleading the clustering process.
+For DR programs such as time-of-use tariffs, many energy retailers will make a distinction between weekdays and weekends for residential consumers due to the predominance of commercial consumption during weekdays \cite{Kiguchi2021}.
+However, some methods are poorly suited to handling the discontinuities that arise when weekday and weekend series are analysed separately --- for instance, when all weekday daily load profiles are concatenated into a single time series with weekend days removed.
+The resulting discontinuities can introduce spurious temporal dependencies and distort the underlying structure of the data, potentially misleading the clustering process.
 For example, frequency-based representations such as Discrete Fourier Transform or Discrete Wavelet Transform, time series models, or autocovariance-based representations may become unreliable when applied to discontinuous time series.
 However, RLPs and two-stage methods are naturally more equipped to handle this scenario.